Mastering the Skies: The Dawn of Commercial UAV Drones

 Commercial drones can significantly assist in the collection of various data, such as photos, maps and models.
 The ability to provide an elevated panoramic view will be highly valuable for several industries; for example, in construction, it can assess the stability of a structure.

-Ever thinking outside the box, beyond using UAVs for photography and video, the Walt Disney Company has filed a patent to use drones at its Disneyland theme park.
+Ever thinking outside the box, beyond using unmanned commercial aircrafts for photography and video, the Walt Disney Company has filed a patent to use drones at its Disneyland theme park.
 In its film “Tangled” (based on the story of Rapunzel), there is an iconic scene where thousands of floating lanterns are released into the sky.
-Disney wants to create this scene in real life, with the use of commercial drones.
+Disney wants to create this scene in real life, each flying drone imitating a floating lantern.

-But Disney isn’t the first to come up with this concept of using drones for display shows.
+But Disney isn’t the first to pull from the commercial drone industry for display shows.
 For example, China first invented fireworks…and it may be the first country to outgrow them.
 To fight pollution, China has banned fireworks in more than 400 cities.
 However, the country has found an alternative solution.
 In 2018, Fortune magazine announced, “Drone swarms are the new fireworks in China.”
 At the China International Big Data Expo 2019, 526 lit drones formed 3D aerial patterns in the night sky, dazzling spectators and leaving experts to wonder what could be next for commercial drones.
 Holiday celebrations?
 Sport stadiums?
+Passenger drones?

 The Challenge: Regulation Creation and Compliance

-The swift development of the drone industry has outpaced the growth of rules and systems to govern their use.
+The swift development of the drone industry has outpaced the growth of rules and systems to govern drone operation.
 Although this uncertainty drags at the speed of innovation and commercial adoption, regulatory clarity should unlock demand.

-A primary concern that will guide drone regulations is ensuring the safety of airplanes.
+A primary concern that will guide commercial drone operation is ensuring the safety of airplanes.
 A traffic jam or will almost certainly have more devastating consequences in the sky than on the road.
 I can say with certainty that commercial drones will never be approved to fly near an airport.

 Governing air traffic is one initiative that NASA is aiming to tackle.
 They are launching a multi-billion dollar initiative to develop a U.S. airspace management system that can safely coordinate both manned and unmanned flight.